How LLMs Fail to Support Fact-Checking: Methods

-To curate a decent sample size for evaluation, the experiment design utilizes 12 unique statements, covering various political topics of 2024 as identified by Gallup \cite{gallup}.
-Each statement is categorized by factuality (examples in Table \ref{statements}) and used to generate responses, repeating 160 times per input statement.
-This results in 1920 data points per model for evaluation (Appendix \ref{sec:appendixc} for example intermediate and final outputs).
+For evaluation, the experiment design utilizes 12 unique statements, following those used in prior works \cite{promaumap}.
+The statements cover both economic and non-economic topics, and each statement is categorized by factuality (True/False).
+The response generation for each statement was repeated 160 times to capture any potential variability in outputs, resulting in 1920 data points per model for evaluation.